Some El Paso Shooting Victims Refused To Meet With President Trump, Hospital Says

 — Beto O'Rourke (@BetoORourke) August 7, 2019

-Mielke, for his part, was less direct about the patients’ reasons for refusing to meet with Trump, saying simply that “this is a very sensitive time in their lives,” and noting that some didn’t want any visitors at all, no matter who that person was.
+Mielke was less direct about the patients’ reasons for refusing to meet with Trump, saying simply that “this is a very sensitive time in their lives,” and noting that some didn’t want any visitors at all, no matter who that person was.

-However, according to The Washington Post, some of the victims did meet with visitors who were not the President.
-Local El Paso officials, as well as US Representative Veronica Escobar, a Democrat, met with those who were recovering earlier in the week.
+However, according to The Washington Post, some of the victims did meet with visitors who were not the president.
+Local El Paso officials, as well as Rep. Veronica Escobar, a Democrat, met with those who were recovering earlier in the week.

-Trump wasn’t just unwelcome at El Paso’s University Medical Center, however.
+Trump wasn’t just unwelcome at El Paso’s University Medical Center either.
 As his motorcade made its way through the city to the hospital, several protesters booed and jeered, even as a smaller number of his supporters cheered.

-2020 Democratic candidate Beto O’Rourke, who is from El Paso, also did not hold back his disdain for the current President.
+2020 Democratic candidate Beto O’Rourke, who is from El Paso, also did not hold back his disdain for the current president.
 O’Rourke, in response to the shooting, said Trump “helped create the hatred that made Saturday’s tragedy possible” and “has no place here.”